 Robert Monroe's OBEs and other reports

 A vast assortment of these experiences is found in two books by Robert Monroe (1915-1995), Journeys Out of the Body (1971) and Far Journeys (1985).
 Another interesting book, in Italian, is Esperienze fuori del corpo (Out of the Body Experiences) by Giorgio di Simone (1983).
 There are reported the OBEs experienced during a period of about three years by Renato Patelli, a gentleman from Turin who describes them to the author of the book in a series of letters.
-These are classic OBEs, which occur spontaneously (and therefore not at the behest of the experimenter), but with significant frequency.
+These are classic OBEs, which occur spontaneously (and therefore not at the will of the experimenter), but with significant frequency.
 It is also remarkable the unusual duration (up to over 90 minutes) of some of these experiences.
 The manifestation of the phenomenon is very regular: when the subject lies down to sleep, after a few minutes he enters the state of drowsiness between waking and sleep, and in this condition either falls asleep or perceives the onset of the vibratory state, more or less intense, which is followed by the separation from the physical body.
 I have no doubt about the truthfulness of Patelli's experiences, because the way they manifest themselves is analogous to my personal experiences and to the descriptions of other authors.
-During these excursions out of the body, Patelli's consciousness, always alert and very lucid, explores some environments and comes into contact with characters or entities, belonging to what we can define as a virtual dimension.
-Some of these environments and characters are related to the daily reality of the subject (houses and squares of Turin, neighbors, etc.), while other entities declare themselves, or are interpreted, as passed away, and the environment in which they are found is perceived as otherworldly.
+During these excursions out of the body, Patelli's consciousness, always alert and very lucid, explores various environments and comes into contact with characters or entities, belonging to what we can define as a virtual dimension.
+Some of these environments and characters are related to the subject's ordinary reality (houses and squares of Turin, neighbors, etc.), while other entities declare themselves, or are interpreted, as passed away, and the environment in which they are found is perceived as otherworldly.

-Another interesting book about OBEs is Adventures Beyond the Body, published in 1996 by the American William Buhlman.
-The 25 years that separate Buhlman's book from that of Monroe (Journeys Out of the Body) make he difference: Monroe's testimony was cautious, prudent, almost worried about the possible negative interpretations that the culture of that time could attribute to his experiences, while Buhlman's writing is self-confident, incisive, daring in presenting without fear the reports of the explorations that, in his opinion, are produced on higher energy frequencies than the physical one.
-Surely Buhlman (as well as Monroe) has an extraordinary talent as a traveler in the etheric dimensions, but while Monroe was already over forty when in 1958 his extraordinary experiences suddenly began, Buhlman in 1972 was just over twenty, and in the reports of his explorations we can feel the enthusiasm and the energy of a man who discovers new boundless dimensions in front of him.
+Another interesting book about OBEs is Adventures Beyond the Body, published in 1996 by American author William Buhlman.
+The 25 years that separate Buhlman's book from that of Monroe (Journeys Out of the Body) make the difference: Monroe's testimony was cautious, prudent, almost worried about the possible negative interpretations that the culture of that time could attribute to his experiences, while Buhlman's writing is self-confident, incisive, daring in presenting without fear the reports of the explorations that, in his opinion, are produced on higher energy frequencies than the physical one.
+Surely Buhlman (as well as Monroe) has an extraordinary talent as a traveler in those etheric dimensions, but while Monroe was already over forty when in 1958 his extraordinary experiences suddenly began, Buhlman in 1972 was just over twenty, and in the reports of his explorations we can feel the enthusiasm and the energy of a man who discovers new boundless dimensions in front of him.

-Objective reality and the tuning of consciousness
+Objective reality and consciousness attunements

-In the book's second part Buhlman summarizes the knowledge of physics and astronomy spread at the beginning of the '90s, about which he proves to have a non-superficial information, retracing the steps that in his opinion led in the last century to a vision of the universe that does not correspond to what we can believe on the basis of our sensory experience.
+In his book's second part Buhlman summarizes the knowledge of physics and astronomy spread at the beginning of the '90s, about which he proves to have a non-superficial information, retracing the steps that in his opinion led in the last century to a vision of the universe that does not correspond to what we can believe on the basis of our sensory experience.
 He does not hesitate then, with imaginative boldness, to extrapolate the knowledge acquired in the course of his several OBEs to present a theory of the universe (or it would be more accurate to say: of the universes), that according to him would mark the further evolution of scientific research in the near future.
 If the image we have of life, the world and the universe is the result of a certain tuning of our consciousness – Buhlman claims – the fact that reality seems objective and absolute to us derives from the consensus of a large number of individual consciousnesses fixed on the same tuning: the strength of this critical mass ensures that this attunement is transferred also to the awareness of the new members of the social group.
-The Ego is usually passive in the face of this fact, and does not even suspect that it may possibly shift its consciousness to a different tuning from that in which it is in the waking state.
+The Ego is usually passive in the face of this fact, and does not even suspect that it could possibly shift its consciousness to a different tuning from that in which it is in the waking state.
 On the contrary, a deep, almost visceral fear is felt towards this eventuality, both because shifting the frequency of consciousness means challenging the rules and conventions of normality, putting our physical survival at risk, and also because navigating alone into the unknown always requires some courage.
 A very similar concept had already been exposed by Carlos Castaneda (1925-1998) in his series of books about an Indian shaman called Don Juan.

 Once I happened to have an experience in which I could intentionally adjust the frequency of the vibrations just as I would with a car engine: when I kept it to a minimum the vibration was regular and barely perceptible, but I could gradually increase the frequency until I reached the regime that allowed me to get out of my body, although in a very heavy way.
 In fact, the virtual body ended up on the floor and only with an intentional effort could I make it kneel, but I could not stand up.
-Back into the physical body again, I would bring the vibration back to a minimum, and then increase it up to a higher frequency than the previous one: this time I would quickly rise and float, making twirl, at a height from ten to about twenty feet with respect to my physical body.
+Back into the physical body again, I could bring the vibration back to a minimum, and then increase it up to a higher frequency than the previous one: this time I would quickly rise and float, making twirls, at a height from ten to about twenty feet with respect to my physical body.

 An infinite plane of subjective experiences perceived as real

-To end this page, I would like to explain the reasons why I consider useless and misleading to define OBEs (as well as lucid dreams) astral travels or astral projections, as if there existed an objective astral plane that could be explored likewise the physical dimension.
+To end this page, I would like to explain the reasons why I consider useless and misleading to define OBEs (as well as lucid dreams) astral travels or astral projections, as if there existed an objective astral plane that could be explored just like the physical dimension.
 In fact, astral projection refers to the exploration of a particular environment, the so-called astral plane (which could be accessed through the virtual body), which is considered to be real.
 From this point of view the astral projection would be nothing but an OBE during which we can access the astral plane.
-But, leaving aside the classifications proposed by theosophy, from which I think that the astral plane expression originates, in my opinion when the conscious Ego can perceive as real all the tunings that are commonly ascribed to the imaginary, it opend the floodgates to an inexhaustible flow of subjective experiences, of which we can certainly leave a trace and a testimony, also because it is useful and interesting to examine the reports of other people's experiences.
+But, leaving aside the classifications proposed by theosophy, from which I think that the astral plane expression originates, in my opinion when the conscious Ego can perceive as real all the tunings that are commonly ascribed to the imaginary, it opens the floodgates to an inexhaustible flow of subjective experiences, of which we can certainly leave a trace and testimony, also because it is useful and interesting to examine the reports of other people's experiences.

 At this point, however, attempts at classification become not only arbitrary, but pointless.
 How is it possible to classify infinity?
 Classifications make sense in a mainly objective context, such as the physical world, where the interpretative premises of the human mind and the historical and socio-cultural influences of our education create the conditions for the cooperation of our minds and our physical bodies according to certain collective goals.
 Hence the need for shared and shareable forms of knowledge, based on classifications to which an objective value can be attributed.
-But when the consciousness abandons this dimension to venture into the infinite tunings of the psyche, the testimony retains its value, but loses any right to objectivity.
-If this fact gives us a feeling of insecurity, it is because we are still too attached to the comfort that the collective consensus gives to our mental schemes, but when we are going to cross the boundaries of objectivity we must also have the courage to give up that comfort.
+But when the consciousness abandons this dimension to venture into the psyche's infinite tunings, the testimony retains its value, but loses any right to objectivity.
+If this fact gives us a feeling of insecurity, it is because we are still too attached to the comfort that collective consensus gives to our mental schemes, but when we are going to cross the boundaries of objectivity we must also show the courage to give up that comfort.